bu-528-sp19/Deduplicating-Cloud-functions/README.md

 **What will not be delivered?**

-* This framework does not help save storage space since for every new data coming original data is stored multiple times.**(fix this or delete it)**
+* This framework does not help save storage space since for every unique data coming, data could be multiple for multiple users.**(fix this or delete it)**

 * This system can only be implemented on storage closed-loop functions, which takes data from data storage and writes the result again to the data storage.
 However, external stimuli functions are not the part of this de-duplication design because they take their data from storage but then trigger external events.